shesek/spark-wallet/doc/reproducible-builds.md

 $ docker run -it -v `pwd`/docker-builds:/target spark-builder
 ```

-The distribution files and a `SHA256SUMS` file will be created in `./docker-builds/`
+The distribution files and a `SHA256SUMS` file will be created in `./docker-builds/`.
-(not including the non-reproducible cordova builds).

 ### NPM package